Skip to main content

 Clinical research highlights

-Our clinical research team — which is composed of two research coordinators and an orthopaedic surgery resident — led successful projects off the ground from idea to publication while presenting the research at the annual ICEOS conference for early onset scoliosis in Atlanta this past November.
-Our center had three podium presentations as well as a poster, while the orthopaedic faculty led numerous sessions at the conference.
+Our clinical research team — which is composed of two research coordinators and an orthopedic surgery resident — led successful projects off the ground from idea to publication while presenting the research at the annual ICEOS conference for early onset scoliosis in Atlanta this past November.
+Our center had three podium presentations as well as a poster, while the orthopedic faculty led numerous sessions at the conference.

 Given the unique ability to study lung function with the QdMRI at CHOP, our clinical team opened a prospective study on adolescent idiopathic scoliosis.
 This study will evaluate the effect of posterior spine fusion on thoracic performance to hopefully prove preservation and improvement of thoracic function following scoliotic correction.
 In the younger version of the same diagnosis — infant idiopathic scoliosis — we are conducting an ongoing genetics study in the hopes of identifying a single-gene foci responsible for the disease.